frederic-perez/AmE-dictionary/data/dictionary.md

 __closed shop__ _n_ A business establishment in which union membership is a condition of employment.
 __closed-captioned__ _adj_ Broadcast with captions that are only visible if the viewer opts to enable them: _closed-captioned television for the hearing-impaired._
 __closely__ _adv_ :two::hammer: _Obama’s words are being watched closely by world leaders._ _Watch closely._
+__closeout__ _n_ :dart: A sale of goods at very low prices because a store wants to get rid of them.
 __closeted__ _adj_ :two: Being in a state of secrecy or cautious privacy. _A closeted life._
 __closure__ _n_ :three::hammer: _Get closure on compensation dispute with business partner._
 __clot__